MSc in Japanese Studies

 Transferring from the MSc to the MPhil Programme or from the MPhil to the MSc Programme

-First-year MPhil students and first-year MSc students considering changing their programme of study to the MSc or MPhil respectively must submit the “Application for Change of Programme of Study” by the end the week 9 of Hilary Term.
+MSc and First-year MPhil students considering changing their programme of study to the MPhil or MSc respectively must submit the “Application for Change of Programme of Study” by the end of week 4 of either Michaelmas or Hilary Term.
 Students should make their decision to switch programmes in consultation with their supervisor.
+Some students will be required to return home in the next holiday period following their application to apply for a new visa for the MPhil.